IFRCGo/go-web-app/collaborating/technology.md

-## Technologies Used to Build the IFRC Go Website
+## Technologies Used to Build the IFRC GO Website

-The IFRC Go web application is built using [React](https://react.dev/) and [Vite](https://vitejs.dev/), with [TypeScript](https://www.typescriptlang.org/) as the primary programming language.
+The IFRC GO web application is built using [React](https://react.dev/) and [Vite](https://vitejs.dev/), with [TypeScript](https://www.typescriptlang.org/) as the primary programming language.

 ### Libraries and Tools